badlydrawnben/eleventy-guide/src/posts/020-collections.md

   ## Sorting collections

-  The main purpose of using a collection is that you can loop through it somehow and present it on your site.
-As a list of posts for example.
+  The main purpose of using a collection is that you can loop through it somehow and present it on your site – ss a list of posts for example.
 The default sorting mechanism Eleventy uses will be on the date the file was created (or you can override that by adding a date in your FrontMatter).

   Often you will want to create your own sorting system.
 You might want content ordered alphabetically, or based upon filename or an `order` field in your Front Matter.